GTMStack

 For AI-heavy GTM teams, where the platform is hosted matters more than most people realize.

 Cloud platforms process your data on shared infrastructure.
 Your prospect lists, email templates, call recordings, and pipeline data pass through third-party systems.
 For most companies, this is acceptable.
-But for teams that are pushing the boundaries of AI — training custom models on their sales data, running inference on sensitive prospect information, or processing high volumes of customer communications — self-hosted infrastructure offers meaningful advantages.
+But for teams pushing the boundaries of AI, training custom models on their sales data, running inference on sensitive prospect information, or processing high volumes of customer communications, self-hosted infrastructure offers meaningful advantages.

 The Future of Lean GTM Operations

 The small-team model is not a temporary response to economic conditions.
-It is the new baseline.
-Here is where things are heading.
+It’s the new baseline.

 The One-Person GTM Team